airdmhund1/city-mobility-pulse/README.md

     - `s3a://<bucket>/silver/bike_events`, `.../silver/weather_events`
     - `s3a://<bucket>/gold/bike_minute`, `.../gold/bike_usage_hourly`, `.../gold/weather_hourly`, etc.

-- **app/common/settings.py** (optional helper)
-  - A small Pydantic-Settings based module to centralize env reading, if you want to reduce repeated `os.getenv` calls.
-Not required for the current working code, but handy if you refactor.

 - **logs/**
   - Spark logs land here automatically when you run `make spark-stream`.
     Each invocation creates a **date directory** and a **timestamped log file**.